Loosen Tight Clothing

 It’s best to stand up straight and wait at least three hours before lying down after a meal.
 If you are sitting or lying down, try elevating your upper body and head with a pillow.
 An upright posture will help keep the stomach acid from rising into your esophagus1.

-Chew Gum to Help Reduce Acid
+Chew Gum To Help Reduce Acid

 Chewing gum encourages your mouth to produce more saliva and causes you to swallow more.
 The extra saliva can help clear acid out of your mouth, throat, and esophagus1.